stashed/docs/docs/guides/advanced-use-case/cross_namespace_backup.md

 Here,

-- `spec.repository.name` refers to the `Repository` object `gcs-repo` that holds backend information.
+- `spec.repository.name` refers to the Repository object that holds backend information.
-- `spec.repository.namespace` refers to the namespace of the `Repository` object `gcs-repo`.
+- `spec.repository.namespace` refers to the namespace of the Repository object.
-- `spec.schedule` is a cron expression that indicates `BackupSession` will be created at 5 minutes intervals.
+- `spec.schedule` is a cron expression that indicates BackupSession will be created at 5 minutes intervals.
 - `spec.target.ref` refers to the `stash-demo` StatefulSet.
 - `spec.target.volumeMounts` specifies a list of volumes and their mountPath that contain the target paths.
 - `spec.target.paths` specifies list of file paths to backup.